 Positively Paseo is a 501 (c) (3) non-profit community housing development organization, or CHDO, working to revitalize the Paseo Historic District, Classen Ten Penn, and Classen's North Highland Parked neighborhoods in Oklahoma City, Oklahoma.
-Positively Paseo’s mission is to revitalize urban Oklahoma City neighborhoods by rehabilitating historic homes, re-inhabiting vacant land, and increasing community investment through homeownership.
+Positively Paseo’s mission is to revitalize urban OKC neighborhoods and create affordable housing opportunities by rehabilitating historic homes, new home construction, and increasing community investment through home ownership.

 Like other inner-city Oklahoma City neighborhoods, Paseo, Classen Ten Penn, and Classen’s North Highland Parked suffered in the 1970's and 80's when development began in the suburbs and drew families away from the center of the city.
 This suburban flight led to urban blight - leaving behind large swaths of vacant, boarded up blocks.
 Homes deteriorated and crime moved in.
 The economic recession of the 1980's led to further deterioration with the end result being a nearly abandoned inner city.